cimr-proteomics/facility_website/documentation_flaskapp/README_Dec2024.md

  - Other university
  - Industry

 This app is sectioned into different membership areas.
 The front pages have no access requirements.
-Other  pages require either User, Finance or Admin priviliges, for which a detailed explanation is given in the accompanying tutorial.
+Other  pages require either User, Finance or Admin privileges, for which a detailed explanation is given in the accompanying tutorial.
 <br>

 ## Flask Application Structure